Circular economy

 Once it reaches the end of its useful life, 85% to 90% of the aircraft (by weight) can be recycled.
 This ensures proper disposal, but also takes advantage of the many high-quality components and materials.
 The industry is optimistic that current recycle rates can be maintained as technology advances.

-The Aircraft Fleet Recycling Association (AFRA) is working with 72 companies such as manufacturers of aircraft and engines, component suppliers and operators, to establish best practice for aircraft disposal and recycling.
+The Aircraft Fleet Recycling Association (AFRA) is working with some 90 companies such as manufacturers of aircraft and engines, component suppliers and operators, to establish best practices for aircraft and component disposal and recycling.
 These organisations recycle over 150 aircraft and 30,000 tonnes of aluminium every year.
 Manufacturers are also ensuring new aircraft are designed not only for a long, safe and efficient life, but also for end-of-life opportunities.

 Video of aircraft recycling (Aircraft Fleet Recycling Association)